EvanWen036/DecodeBCI/docs/README.md

 </div>

+In general, the RBF-kernel SVM had significant variance in ROC and accuracy between folds.
+The standard deviations for the cross-validated accuracy are much higher.
+Thus, individual fold performance does not represent the overall classifier performance well.

 Across all folds of RBF-kernel SVM training, the hyperparameters stayed relatively constant. $\alpha$ was always selected to 100 and $\gamma$ was nearly always 0.001 (there was one fold where it was 0.01).

 ## Polynomial Kernel